Biogeography: Modern applications

-Biogeography now incorporates many different fields including but not limited to physical geography, geology, botany and plant biology, zoology, general biology, and modelling.
-A biogeographer's main focus is on how the environment and humans affect the distribution of species as well as other manifestations of Life such as species or genetic diversity.
+Biogeography now incorporates many different fields including, but not limited to, physical geography, geology, plant biology, zoology, general biology, and modelling.
+A biogeographer's main focus is on how the environment and humans affect the distribution of species and genetic diversity.
 Biogeography is being applied to biodiversity conservation and planning, projecting global environmental changes on species and biomes, projecting the spread of infectious diseases, invasive species, and for supporting planning for the establishment of crops.
-Technological evolving and advances have allowed for generating a whole suite of predictor variables for biogeographic analysis, including satellite imaging and processing of the Earth.
+Technological evolution and advances in knowledge have generated a suite of predictor variables for biogeographic analysis, including global satellite imaging and image processing of the Earth.
 Two main types of satellite imaging that are important within modern biogeography are Global Production Efficiency Model (GLO-PEM) and Geographic Information Systems (GIS).
 GLO-PEM uses satellite-imaging gives "repetitive, spatially contiguous, and time specific observations of vegetation".
 These observations are on a global scale.
 GIS can show certain processes on the earth's surface like whale locations, sea surface temperatures, and bathymetry.
 Current scientists also use coral reefs to delve into the history of biogeography through the fossilized reefs.

 Two global information systems are either dedicated to, or have strong focus on, biogeography (in the form of the spatial location of observations of organisms), namely the Global Biodiversity Information Facility (GBIF: 2.57 billion species occurrence records reported as at August 2023) and, for marine species only, the Ocean Biodiversity Information System (OBIS, originally the Ocean Biogeographic Information System: 116 million species occurrence records reported as at August 2023), while at a national scale, similar compilations of species occurrence records also exist such as the U.K. National Biodiversity Network, the Atlas of Living Australia, and many others.
 In the case of the oceans, in 2017 Costello et al. analyzed the distribution of 65,000 species of marine animals and plants as then documented in OBIS, and used the results to distinguish 30 distinct marine realms, split between continental-shelf and offshore deep-sea areas.